-In Vermont, a person commits domestic abuse by hurting, trying to hurt, or threatening a person in their family or household.
+In Vermont, a person commits domestic abuse by hurting, trying to harm, or threatening a person in their family or household.
 Domestic violence crimes can include domestic assault, aggravated domestic assault, stalking, and violating a relief from abuse order.
 This article will discuss Vermont's criminal penalties for domestic violence crimes.

 Family and household members include people who: